tomjn/lockr-wp/readme.txt

 = Who is Lockr for? =
 Lockr is available for WordPress sites of all sizes.
 Easy to use for the novice site owner and advanced enough for the expert developer, Lockr secures web transactions and data at rest by protecting API and encryption keys.
 For Site Builders: fill out a single registration form and you’re set.
 To use with other plugins, look for those that have Lockr available or use our patch library to update your favorite plugin to use Lockr.
 For Developers: Lockr provides an easy to use framework to “get and set” keys from your custom plugin.
-Additionally, Lockr provides a simple to use encryption function, ensuring your data is encrypted according to industry best-practices and securely stored.
-Using Lockr helps keep the developer safe, by removing the sensitive passwords and key secrets from the central code base, following security best practices, protecting you as the developer if a site were to be compromised.
+Additionally, Lockr provides a simple to use yet strong AES-256 encryption function, ensuring your data is encrypted according to industry best-practices and securely stored.
+Using Lockr helps keep the developer safe, by removing the sensitive passwords and key secrets from the code and database, following security best practices should a site be compromised.

 = Is Lockr Safe? =
 Lockr can secure any API key, secret key, and other types of credentials.
 Once enabled in WordPress, keys entered are encrypted, then sent over to the Lockr system and removed from the code repository and database.
 This encryption teamed with hosting provider based authentication prevents your key from being used outside your website.
 Lockr also manages keys on a “per environment" basis which helps eliminate the potential of keys being shared from production to development environments.
 No longer will you have to worry about sending a notification from development to your production users, or having production data decrypted in development environments.